-I’m a student in a counseling psychology graduate program.
+I have an MA in Counseling Psychology with a Concentration in Drama Therapy.
 That means I have a lot of education and training in working with people.
 I also have a B.S. in Biochemistry and Molecular Biology, an MBA, and a certificate in Integrative Nutrition from UCSD Extension.

-Our experiences and behaviors occur within various contexts.
-That means your eating struggles have a purpose and function within a specific context unique to you.
+Our experiences and behaviors occur within various (often social) contexts.
+That means all of your behaviors have a purpose and function within a specific context unique to you.
 We do not exist in isolation.
-The events, people, and circumstances of our lives, the meanings we give to these elements, and the ways we relate to them, impact us and our eating.
+The events, people, and circumstances of our lives, the meanings we give to these, and the ways we relate to them, impact us.

-I take a holistic perspective on your eating struggles.
-Diet is important.
-But equally important domains to address include your social connections; your relationship to your internal world of thoughts, memories, emotions, physical sensations; sleep; stress; physical activity & movement; restoration and leisure; self care; and more because they all impact you.
-You can think of them like invisible dynamics and forces that effect you.
+I take a holistic perspective on wellness and wellbeing.
+Important domains to address include your social connections; your relationship to your internal world of thoughts, memories, emotions, physical sensations; sleep; stress; physical activity & movement; restoration and leisure; self care; sociocultural identity; and more because these all impact you.
+You can think of them like invisible dynamics and forces that affect you.

-Some things to keep in mind as you navigate your healthy eating path
+Some things to keep in mind as you navigate your unique path

-I want to underscore the importance of a foundation in real whole nutrient dense food and the elimination of processed food and added sugar.
+I want to underscore the importance of a foundation in real whole nutrient dense food and the elimination of hyper-processed food and added sugar.

-When you give up unhealthy eating habits it can be like ripping off a bandaid, leaving you exposed and raw to the world.
+When you give up the behaviors intended to shield you from discomfort it can be like ripping off a bandaid, leaving you exposed and raw to the world.
 This is an opportunity for your personal growth.
-Now you can make changes in your life that have little to do with food and much more to do with your happiness and wellbeing.
+Now you can make changes in your life that have little to do with avoidance and much more to do with your long term happiness and wellbeing.

 What Can I Do for You?

-My approach to helping you change your eating includes:
+My approach to helping you cultivate wellness and well-being includes: